 The kinds of companies I'm talking about are tomorrow's United Parcel Service

-Even Ford was a Rule Breaking company once, daring to make a luxury item available to the masses at an affordable price.
+Even Ford was a Rule Breaking company once, too, daring to make a luxury item available to the masses at an affordable price.
 Just try to imagine a world without cars.

 Find a few rockets